Governance, Safety and Privacy Challenges in Religious Institutions

 Elizabeth Lathlean, Special Counsel, Gilbert+Tobin

-Elizabeth Lathlean is a Senior Lawyer in Gilbert + Tobin’s Charities + Social Sector group.
+Elizabeth Lathlean is a Special Counsel in Gilbert + Tobin’s Charities + Social Sector practice.
 Elizabeth specialises in the provision of legal advice and assistance to charities, not-for-profits and social sector organisations.
 She provides expert assistance on all areas of charity and not-for-profit regulation and compliance, as well as acting in relation to mergers and acquisitions, restructuring transactions and corporate governance.
+Elizabeth is a non-executive director of CBM Australia, a registered charity and international development organisation.
+Best Lawyers recognises Elizabeth for her work in the area of Corporate Law.

 Mark Fowler, Principal, Fowler Charity Law Pty Limited